North Scottsdale Med Spa

 Proper aftercare following a chemical peel is crucial for achieving optimal results and ensuring skin health.
 Initially, avoid direct sun exposure by using broad-spectrum sunscreen.
 This protects the healing skin and minimizes the risk of pigmentation changes.
 It is essential to keep the skin moisturized using gentle, hydrating products, which can help reduce any dryness or peeling that may occur.

-How can I care for my skin after a chemical peel?
+or my skin after a chemical peel?

 After a chemical peel, it is crucial to follow proper aftercare.
 This includes keeping the skin moisturized, avoiding sun exposure, using gentle skincare products, and following any specific instructions provided by your practitioner to promote healing and recovery.